opencodenest/.github/profile/README.md

 - Submitting a pull request
 - Engaging with us on discussions

-Your input helps make **OpenCodeNest** better for everyone.
+Your input helps make **Open Code Nest** better for everyone.
 Let’s create something amazing together! 💻

 ## 📄 License
-All projects in **OpenCodeNest** are open-source and licensed under the [MIT License](LICENSE).
+All projects in **Open Code Nest** are open-source and licensed under the [MIT License](LICENSE).
 You’re free to use, modify, and distribute the code, but please see the individual projects for specific license details.

 ---